-These Green Infrastructure Investment Areas (GIIAs) (see Plan 2) are places which emerged during the evaluation process where the coalescence of a number of issues indicated the need for more targeted, strategic and cross-cutting intervention.
+The Green Infrastructure Investment Areas (GIIAs) (see Plan 2) have emerged from the assessment and evaluation process where the coalescence of a number of issues indicated the need for more targeted, strategic and crosscutting intervention.
 Each of the GIIAs, while unique in their particular set of issues, needs and opportunities, share this feature.

-While in many of the GIIAs there are organisations and projects already operating and policies in place, the scope for more joined-up approaches to deal with cross-sectoral and cross-boundary issues is universally applicable.
-As the GIIAs have been developed from a subregional scale review, they provide the opportunity for further local level planning.
+While in many of the GIIAs there are organisations and projects already operating and policies in place, the scope for more joined-up approaches to deal with crosssectoral and cross-boundary issues is universally applicable.
+As the GIIAs have been developed from a sub-regional scale review, they provide the opportunity for further local level planning.

 A SWOT analysis was undertaken for these GIIAs and for the Framework Document we have highlighted the opportunities only.
 The Evidence report contains the full SWOT analysis.

 Plan 2: Strategic Green Infrastructure Investment Areas (GIIAs)